Zsófia Gubacsi

 Zsófia Gubacsi (born 6 April 1981) is a Hungarian former professional tennis player.

-She won one WTA Tour singles title at the 2001 Morocco Open in Casablanca, and was originally coached by Jozsef Hegedus, but he would later be replaced by Attila Door.
+She won one WTA Tour singles title at the 2001 Morocco Open in Casablanca.

 Personal life

 Gubacsi was born to parents Julianna (née Harangozo) and Mihaly Gubacsi, who own a hotel.

-She is a baseline player who likes all court surfaces, and she says her best shot is a secret.
-Her goal is to reach the top 50 in tennis.
+She was a baseline player who likes all court surfaces, and she said her best shot is a secret.
+Her goal was to reach the top 50 in tennis.

+She was originally coached by Jozsef Hegedus, but he would later be replaced by Attila Door.